patrickkfkan/patreon-dl/README.md

 - Embedded links are not followed; only info about the embed is saved.
 Exception:
   - YouTube video link - in which case the video is downloaded; or
   - An external downloader is configured for the link provider.

+For information on external downloaders, see the [Embedded videos / links - external downloader](#embedded-videos--links---external-downloader) section.
+Example config is provided for fetching YouTube (replacing the built-in downloader) and Vimeo videos.

 ### FFmpeg dependency